domoritz/domoritz.github.io/_posts/2021-01-28-photo-scans.markdown

 description: How we are scanning dozens of photo albums and process them with open source tools
 ---

-As a millennial, most of my childhood is not recorded in digital photos but in videos on VHS tapes and photos albums that my parents have.
+As a millennial, most of my childhood is not recorded in digital photos but in videos on VHS tapes and photo albums that my parents have.
 I like flipping through digital photos and so I decided that it's time to get all the pictures into digital form.
 Now the question is how?
 In this post I am showing that a simple flatbed scanner and some open source command line tools (Fred's ImageMagick Scripts, ImageMagick/GraphicsMagick, Parallel, Exiftool, and standard UNIX tools) are fast and produce good quality images.

 ## Photo scanner apps are not good enough

 My first idea was to use the good camera on my phone.
 I have seen apps such as [Google Photo Scan](https://www.google.com/photos/scan/) that promise to avoid glare and other artifacts that you get if you just took a photo.
 I tried a few apps but none of them worked.
 It takes forever to scan a single photo, there are artifacts on the images, and since pictures are not flat, the scans often come out distorted.

 ## Scanning and segmenting images with Image Capture almost worked